Malala Yousafzai and Elon Musk had the cutest Twitter chat and fans can’t have enough of it

 — Elon Musk (@elonmusk) May 31, 2018

-Soon, as Tweeple started lauding Yousafzai for being a sport, Musk replied to her with a ghost emoji!
+Soon, as Tweeple started lauding Yousafzai for being a sport, and Musk replied to her with a ghost emoji!
 The adorable exchange on the micro-blogging site left Tweeple in a frenzy and they couldn’t be happier.
 Here’s how they reacted:

 I can’t stop laughing, it’s 11pm, my husband and kids think I’ve finally lost it.